 - If you stopped paying for a certain expense, could you continue to manufacture the goods or deliver your services?

-To get a real understanding of your margins, in this flyer we share which expenses you should include in your industry Cost of Sales.
+To get a real understanding of your margins, in this downloadable flyer we share which expenses you should include in your Cost of Sales specific to the following industries:

 - Professional Services (legal, finance, real estate, architects, etc.)